 This is the third course of the Translation track, and it has been designed for students enrolled in the B.A. in English program.
 It aims at providing students with proper guidance and hands-on experience in the translation of scientific and medical texts from English to Spanish and vice versa.
 This course highlights the importance of primary and secondary online sources of information, so students can develop essential research skills required for the accurate translation of scientific and medical texts.
 This course will be taught 100% virtually.
-Mediación Virtual will be the official platform for submitting documents, presentations, videos, and evaluations.
+Mediación Virtual will be the official platform for accessing classes, documents, presentations, videos, as well as submitting evaluations, so it serves as the virtual classroom where the course will take place.